-That being said, Kodi will open a whole new world to a plethora of media when it’s downloaded to your fire stick.
+That being said, Kodi will open a whole new world to a plethora of media when it’s downloaded to your firestick.
 You have to remember that you are jailbreaking your fire stick, which is legal but can be risky.
-Just like jailbreaking your phone or tablet is legal, but does carry some security risks.
+Just like jailbreaking your phone or tablet is permitted, but does carry some security risks.
 Jailbreaking the fire stick will give you loads of options for media and access, and a fantastic user interface, so you have to weigh the costs.
 It will be mentioned in the upcoming section on prerequisites that you can reduce this security risk.
 By adding ExpressVPN to your fire stick before adding Kodi, you will minimize security problems.
-This will give you an added layer of protection and also increase the speed and safety of your stick.
+This will give you an added layer of protection and also increase the speed and safety of your device.
 But more about that later.
-Let’s talk about the fire stick.

 Your device does have to be a smart TV enabled, however.
-The fire stick allows you to stream an amazing amount of media including TV shows, movies, music, and Internet web services and channels.
+The fire stick allows you to stream a fantastic amount of media, including TV shows, movies, music, and Internet web services and channels.

 Some of the channels and services are free; others are not.
 If you have Amazon Prime, many channels are included in that subscription, including the new Amazon original TV shows.